 Some of these scholarships are automatic in that students receive specific merit awards based on combinations of test scores, GPA, and class rank.
 In many cases, the school provides a scholarship calculator or grid so that students can estimate their merit scholarship if admitted.
 The following is an example for Truman State University.

-These scholarships will generally be the largest individual students receive.
+These scholarships will generally be the largest individual source of scholarship and probably financial aid in general, students receive.
 This means it’s important for students to consider colleges for merit opportunities when applying.
 The most competitive colleges in the country generally do not offer any merit scholarships.

 Applying for Portable Scholarships

 There are just about as many ways to apply for portable scholarships as there are scholarships themselves.
 Depending on your state, students may qualify for scholarships that can be used at public and/or private universities by applying through a state application system.
 These type of scholarships include the Florida Bright Futures program and the Palmetto Fellows Scholarship of South Carolina.
 These scholarships often have restriction such as being limited to state residents and must be used at public institutions in state.
 However, that is not always the case so it’s always a good idea to check.
 If it doesn’t say one way or another, ask!